HanHong-TT/git-learn/NOTES.md

 git push [-u] [repo] [branch] origin master

-git status
+git push [remote] [local branch name]:[remote branch to push into] // push and intend to merge into certain branch git status

 git diff // shows difference of **modified but not yet staged** changes